imleesha/google-clone/README.md

-These projects were inspired by the concepts while working through the curriculum with The Odin Project.
+These projects were inspired by the concepts introduced while working through the The Odin Project.